-After six seasons as an assistant coach, Mike Chambers enters his first season as Head Coach of the Franklin Pierce University baseball program in 2017 (hiring release).
+After six seasons as an assistant coach, Mike Chambers enters his second season as Head Coach of the Franklin Pierce University baseball program in 2018 (hiring release).

 Chambers makes his first head coaching stop on the collegiate coaching circuit with the Ravens after laying claim to two NCAA Regional titles (2003, 2006) as a player and two more as an assistant coach (2013, 2016) under former Head Coach Jayson King.
 Chambers also has two years of amateur coaching experience, mostly with the Northeast Hurricanes' U14 and U15 AAU squads.
 He led the U14 team to a division title and a silver medal at the NEAAU Championship.